This guide provides information for preparing a supplementary digital video for submission to any of the CHI venues where videos are accepted.

 Videos are at the core of CHI: they help explaining and promoting your research within the community and to the general public.
 It is important to understand the different kind of videos that can be submitted to CHI venues:

-- Video Figures are supplementary material of your submission and illustrate the key aspects of the work you submitted to a venue (such as Papers or Late-Breaking Work).
+- Video Figures are supplementary material of your submission and illustrate the key aspects of the work you submitted to a venue (such as Papers).
 They usually last up to 5 minutes, and whether they are mandatory or optional depends on each venue.
 Video Figures of accepted submissions are archived in the ACM Digital Library as part of their associated publication.

 - Video Previews are 30-second summaries of your publication, an “elevator pitch” of your work.
 Only authors of accepted submissions are invited to submit a Video Preview, which are later published on Youtube to help attendees plan their conference.
 Video Previews also appear in the ACM Digital Library next to your publication’s abstract.
 Selected Video Previews are featured in the conference Teaser Video.